-The MSc Programme has two intakes each year: October and January.
+The MSc Programme has one intake each year in October..
 Applications for the October intake should be submitted by July at the latest.
-Applications for the January intake should be submitted by October at the latest.
 Please note that there may be earlier closing dates for your application should you wish to be considered for funding.
 Please refer to the Fees and Funding section for further information.
 Successful applicants will receive a formal offer letter.

 You can apply online using our online application form at: http://www1.aston.ac.uk/study/postgraduate/apply/apply/

 The following supporting documents are required as part of the application:

 Research proposal (please refer to the Research Proposal information for further information);

 Copies of your qualification;

 Two letters of recommendation;

 Confirmation of your TOEFL/IELTS results for those applicants from non-English speaking countries (please see Entry Requirements for language proficiency).

 Before you submit an application we recommend that you refer to our Entry Requirements to make sure you are eligible to apply.